-AMERICAN UNIVERSITY OF BEIRUT AND TRINITY FOUNDATION ACADEMIC ENDOWMENT FUND for the purposes of study, learning, student clinical electives, teaching and/or research.
+AMERICAN UNIVERSITY OF BEIRUT AND TRINITY FOUNDATION ACADEMIC ENDOWMENT FUND

+Dr Ghassan Abou-Alfa and Dr Eileen O'Reilly Abou-Alfa set up this fund in 2015 to support collaboration between TCD and AUB related to the academic and clinical exchange of medical students through the mutual exchange of one or more medical students, between TCD and AUB for the purposes of study, learning, student clinical electives, teaching and/or research.
 The fund will provide an award in the region of €2,000 to be made bi-annually alternatively by TCD and AUB which will contribute to travel, lodging or subsistence expenses for the student to study abroad at the other institution.
 Applications will be invited from students during Hilary Term and the award will be made on the recommendation of a school committee.